1,000+ Opportunities

 Ultimately, this creates more local support Additionally, on-farm educational activities build: community health by providing social, physical, and outdoor local food systems by connecting community members to the people and places where their food is grown environmental health as farmers and the public learn methods to steward land and ecosystems fundamental, educational spaces for a wide variety of Revitalizing foodways and agricultural traditions through education on small farms, provides urgent societal needs, like: Stability and continuity while we adapt to an uncertain and Group unity, a sense of belonging, and empathy for others Connection to our shared humanity and our place in the natural Connection to land and nature to boost physical and mental Connection to safe, nutritious food and the knowledge and To accomplish this, our project objectives are: Conduct field research on farms in our region - Qualitative data collection of educational & traditional social events on small farms (agroforestry farms as much as possible) and how they teach participants environmental skills and knowledge and provide connection to land and community Visit and interview farmers about their observations on their most and least impactful on-farm educational programs Attend area education farm events, farm tours, and field days for image, video, and narrative collection of farmers and Collect community response to project media via online metrics Interview other local experts in agritourism, food systems, and Wisconsin/Upper Midwest heritage Showcase field research results via blog posts, videos, and partner) to build engagement in the project with farmers, consumers, and other community stakeholders Trial the best practices from the research results Hold two on-farm workshops (traditional seed nut saving and propagation, utilizing nuts in landscapes and traditional recipes) and one classic nut roast and harvest festival Survey farmers & community participants post-events to assess agroforestry knowledge/skills gained, improved feelings of health and well-being, new connections to community and heritage, intentions to apply knowledge/skills gained on their own Produce a final report that serves as a launchpad to greater area agroforestry agritourism, on-farm Upper Midwest heritage revival, and community building Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.

-Based on current listing details, eligibility includes: Farmers and ranchers in Wisconsin.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Farmers and ranchers in Wisconsin.
+Confirm the full requirements in the official notice before applying.